sdfiokpskiopdf/discord-auto-reply/README.md

 ## Installation

-Download the executable file from the releases section or follow instructions to run directly from the python file:
+Download the executable file from the releases section:

+- Because this code uses your token to interact with discord, your operating system may identify this as a virus.
+- In your browser, change your download safety settings to allow you to download unsafe software
+- Turn off your antivirus or make an exclusion for this software.
+- If you need any help getting this started.
+Please refer to my discord.

+or

+Follow instructions to run directly from the source:

 First clone this repository to any folder: